SleekView for PublishPress Permissions

 Rule ledger

-Every exception in one table with role, item type, operation and status.
+Every exception in wp_ppc_exceptions joined with role, item type, operation and status, so an entire site's permission model fits in one sortable table.

 Find conflicts fast

-Filter by role and item to spot allow and block exceptions colliding on the same content.
+Filter by role and item to surface posts wrapped in colliding allow and block exceptions, the leading cause of confused editor experiences.

 Inline rule edits